ICCK Transactions on Intelligent Systematics

 Indexing: Google Scholar, Dimensions, Lens, ResearchGate, OpenAlex, WorldCat

-ICCK Transactions on Intelligent Systematics is a peer-reviewed international academic journal reflecting the achievements of cutting-edge research and application of intelligent systems, mainly publishing academic papers in the fields of intelligent control systems.
+ICCK Transactions on Intelligent Systematics is a peer-reviewed academic journal dedicated to advancing the theory, methodology, and innovative applications of intelligent systems.

 -